Avoid Drain Blockages: Tips to Steer Clear of These 5 Common Triggers

 Blocked drains can be a frustrating problem and cause many inconveniences.
 They can lead to unpleasant odors, slow draining water, and even sewage backups.
-You can prevent blocked drains by understanding the causes.
+Understanding the common causes of blocked drains will help you prevent them in the first place.

 1. Foreign objects

-Blocked drains can be caused by foreign objects like hair, food particles, soap residue and paper products.
+Foreign objects such as food particles, hair, soap residue, and paper products can cause blocked drains.
 These substances stick to pipes and block water flow.

 - Dispose of cooking oil in the trash and not down the drain